elayer/Amazon-Computer-Project/README.md

 * This then led me to try Random Forest, XGBoost, and CatBoost regression because of the sparse binary/categorical nature of most of the attributes in the data.

 ## Model Performance
 The Random Forest, XGBoost, and CatBoost regression models respectively had improved performances.
 These models considerably outperformed the linear regression models I tried previously.
-Below are the R2 score values for the models:
+Below are the R2 score values most recently recorded for the models:

 * Linear Regression: 72.28 (the best of the linear models as a baseline)